 For instance, when you’re in “email-answering” mode, you might power through 35 emails all at once.
 Then you switch to “report-writing” mode and hammer out twice as many pages as you would have if you’d worked on one project at a time.

-Another reason this method works so well to combat poor time management is that you’re thinking about projects in their smallest components.
+Another reason this method works so well to combat poor time management because you’re thinking about projects in their smallest components.
 You’re breaking each task into manageable chunks.

 For example, instead of “writing a blog post on productivity,” you’ll break it down into researching, outlining, drafting, editing, and publishing.